bobaiello/vagrantwork/README.md

 code for learning Ansible.

 Use the Vagrantfile (shown below) and run
-$ vagrant up
+`$ vagrant up`

-Then you can
+Then you can access the node from which we will run ansible playbooks.
-$ vagrant ssh ansctl
+`$ vagrant ssh ansctl`

-To update node with ansible
+You will need to install ansible (vagrant enthusiasts will want to use provisioning)
 ```
 $ sudo apt-get update
 $ sudo apt-get install software-properties-common